 For Sleeping Car Passengers

 All the Zephyr’s sleepers are together.
-These can be at either end of the train, depending on the season.
+Depending on the season, these can be at either end of the train.

 Car attendants or conductors should be outside the car to check you in and help direct you to your room.